Towards net-zero

 Facing the challenges

-In preparation for our mandatory reporting in 2026 for the year 2025, we will report on the status of emissions in accordance with SBTi guidelines and present our measures and targets in a detailed reduction plan.
+In preparation for our mandatory reporting in the future, we will report on the status of emissions in accordance with SBTi guidelines and present our measures and targets in a detailed reduction plan.
 The prerequisite for this is the complete recording of our Scope 1 to 3 emissions, which we are currently working on intensively.

 In general, one of the biggest challenges is also one of the most important levers for our emission reduction: the conversion of the fossil plastic polyvinyl chloride (PVC) in our products to more sustainable alternatives.
 The transformation of our product portfolio is also the key to a climate-neutral supply chain.
 We are currently testing the use of bio-attributed PVC and alternative raw materials in combination with recycled materials.